naponjatusripitak/MMSS_311_2/Lab Exercises/Week 2/lab2.md

 ### Vectorization

-According to Datacamp, &gt;vectorization is the operation of converting repeated operations on simply numbers ("scalars") into single operations on vectors or matrices.
+According to Datacamp,
+> vectorization is the operation of converting repeated operations on simply numbers ("scalars") into single operations on vectors or matrices.
+[Link](https://www.datacamp.com/community/tutorials/tutorial-on-loops-in-r)

 My translation: this means it tends to be faster than loops or apply(), all else equal.